omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 Blockchain wallets will be the representations of Ethereum accounts in the eWallet.
 Two types of blockchain wallets will exist: `hot` and `cold`.

-The eWallet saves the encrypted private keys of the `hot` wallets in the database, with the encryption key being stored in an environment variable.
+The eWallet saves the encrypted private keys of the `hot` wallets in the database, with the encryption key being stored in a file to which only the application has access.
 No private keys are stored with `cold` wallets and the administrators are responsible for managing them directly.
 Interaction with `cold` wallets will require manual action through [Metamask](https://metamask.io/) or similar tools.

 See "Database Changes" for more information.